jegrami/jegrami/README.md

 #### What you'll find here:

 * Code written with storytelling flair.
-* Tech tales and occasional programming jokes I copied somewhere on the internet.
-* Pythonic musings, data talks, and a sprinkle of interesting projects I build as I learn.
+* Pythonic musings, talks about internet technologies, and a sprinkle of interesting projects I build as I learn.
 ---

 #### Let's connect!